This post was most recently updated on January 21st, 2020

 Principle of Chromogenic Media

 Chromogenic media contains soluble colorless molecules called chromogens.
-Chromogens are composed of two parts: a substrate ( which is the target of a specific enzymatic activity of the microorganism) and a chromophore.
+Chromogens are composed of two parts: a substrate ( which is the target of specific enzymatic activity of the microorganism) and a chromophore.

 When the bond between the substrate and chromophore is split by a specific enzyme produced by the target microorganism, chromophore is released.
 In its unconjugated form, the chromophore shows distinctive colour.
 Due to reduced solubility, chromophore forms a precipitate that imparts unique color to the colony.